 South Carolina contracts with the Center for Credentialing & Education (an affiliate of the NBCC) for educational review.
 You will submit your application materials to the CCE and, once they've approved your education, you will receive a registration form in the mail.

-You will send the signed registration form, along with a $185 fee, to the NBCC.
+You will send the signed registration form, along with a $195 fee, to CCE.
 You are advised to do so at least 30 days before your preferred test date.

 You will need to wait to receive confirmation from the NBCC before you schedule your exam.
 You will be allowed to test at any of the computer-based testing centers.
 Tests are administered six days a week for two weeks out of each month.
-South Carolina has three testing centers: Columbia, Georgetown, and Spartanburg.
+South Carolina has three testing centers: Columbia, Greenville, and North Charleston.

 If you have previously taken and passed either exam, you may submit a photocopy of your score report.
 If you do not have documentation, you will need to contact the NBCC Examination Department to have your scores verified.
 You may call (336) 547-0607.